jedevc/fyp-report/report.md

 ## Translation

-Once the Abstract Syntax Tree has been checked and transformed, we can convert it to a higher-level representation, the block-chunk graph.
+Once the AST has been checked and transformed, we can convert it to a higher-level representation, the block-chunk graph.
 In this representation, instead of merely representing the low-level syntax of the language, we more completely represent the relationships between individual blocks and their calls, and chunks and their variables.
 Whereas in the AST we represent calls and variable references simply by using their names, in the block-chunk graph, we use actual pointers (or the Python equivalent) to show the relationships.

 This has enormous implications in how we can traverse the graph, easily allowing defining complex operations such as structural traversals and